MBrunoS/devconnect/README.md

 yarn
 ```

-Then, choose your database provider and update `prisma/schema.prisma` accordingly.
+Then, choose your database provider, update `prisma/schema.prisma` to use the provider you want, and delete the migrations folder.
 Or if you want to use SQLite, don't change anything there.

 Rename the `.env` file to `.env.local` and update the keys: